 Either you or someone you know has suffered from a plantar wart.
-Also known as a verruca, sometimes a plantar wart is a single lesion.
-Other times you can have a whole family of warts on your foot.
-And sometimes you share the wealth and the warts can spread to your family members.
+Also known as a verruca, sometimes a wart is a single lesion.
+Other times you can have a whole family of them on your foot.
+And sometimes you share the wealth and they can transfer to your family members.

-If you look at the foot care aisle in the pharmacy, you’ll see lots of solutions to treat plantar warts.
+If you look at the foot care aisle in the pharmacy, you’ll see lots of solutions to treat warts.
 Some of them are better than others, but none are quick.
 Chances are you’ll get frustrated using them.
-It will reach a point when you’re ready to get the wart treated at my Houston podiatry office.
+It will reach a point when you’re ready to get them treated at my Houston podiatry office.

 What Are Plantar Warts?

-A plantar wart, or verruca, is a skin lesion.
+A wart, or verruca, is a type of skin lesion.
 It is usually found on the bottom of the foot.
-It is possible to get warts on the top of the foot and on your toes.
-There is often hard callused skin grown over the wart.
+It is possible to get them on the top of the foot and on your toes.
+There is often hard callused skin growth over it.
 You also may have a family of warts grouped together.
 That is known as a mosaic wart.

-Plantar warts are caused by the HPV virus that invades your foot through tiny cracks in the skin.
-The virus embeds in the verruca and needs to be treated in order for the wart to be destroyed.
+Warts are caused by an infection caused by the HPV virus that invades your foot through direct contact with tiny cracks in the skin.
+It embeds in the verruca and needs to be treated in order for the it to be destroyed.

 - A small lesion usually on the bottom of your foot.